How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • Foam overflow?
 Pause briefly, then resume slightly slower

-Safety Note: Always pour from a stable platform – never stretch or lean the bottle.
+Safety Note: Always pour from a stable platform.
+Never stretch or lean the bottle.

 Total Number of Glasses

-To determine the total number of glasses required for your tower, simply add up the glasses from all layers.
+To determine the total number of glasses required for your tower, add up the glasses from all layers.
 For a 5x5 base, this would be 55 glasses.

 total number of glasses